-Cotter pins, also called split pins or cotter keys, are bent pins with a rounded head that are slid into a hole.
+Cotter pins, also called split pins or cotter keys, are bent pins with a rounded head that is slid into a hole.
 Once inserted into the hole, the two ends are bent into different directions deforming the pin, so it cannot be easily removed from the hole.
 While cotter pins come in many shapes and sizes, the most common is the split pin variety.

 Materials for Cotter Pins